VirtualVidhya/content-website/content/webdev/html/projects/MovieDetails.md

 - ### Guidelines

 Feel free to have your own content (theme, text, images etc.).
-But the layout should be same, to make sure that all type of HTML tags are used.
+But the layout should be same, to ensure that all type of HTML tags are used.